usbank/FAQ-Tips/GettingAPIKey.md

 #### Adding more API products to your project

 If you want to add more API products to your project, you will have to do that from the individual API product page.
-You can easily get to each API product by
+You can easily get to each API product by selecting the *Product* menu on the home page.

 ![API product menu](img/ProductMenu.PNG)